MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 ### Permissions

 Just like dapps need to request the `eth_accounts` permission in order to access the user's Ethereum accounts, snaps need to request access to the sensitive methods in the snaps RPC API.
-Snaps can effectively expand the MetaMask RPC API by implementing their own using `wallet.registerRpcMessageHandler()`, but in order to integrate deeply with MetaMask, you need to make use of the Snaps RPC API's [restricted methods](./snaps-rpc-api.html#restricted-methods).
+Snaps can effectively expand the MetaMask RPC API by implementing their own and exposing it via `onRpcRequest`, but in order to integrate deeply with MetaMask, you need to make use of the Snaps RPC API's [restricted methods](./snaps-rpc-api.html#restricted-methods).
 Access restriction is implemented using [EIP-2255 wallet permissions](https://eips.ethereum.org/EIPS/eip-2255), and you must specify the permissions required by your snap in the manifest's `initialPermissions` field.
 You can find an example of how to do this in the [template snap's manifest](https://github.com/MetaMask/template-snap/blob/main/snap.manifest.json).